Do you need help with goal setting in your personal or professional life?

 Here are some tips to help you set a goal that’s realistic:

-Remember, the goal you’re setting for yourself doesn’t exist outside of your life; it is part of your life!
-As such, it will be subject to your daily routine, work, school, activities, chores, and relationships, and more.
+Don’t forget, the goal you’re setting for yourself doesn’t exist outside of your life; it is part of your life!
+As such, it will be subject to your daily routine, business, work, activities, chores, and relationships, and more.

 Take a moment to consider what type of impact the goal will have on the rest of your life.
-Is your goal directly in line with your current and future plans?
+So, is your goal directly in line with your current and future plans?
 Are you willing to make changes in other areas of your life so you can reach your goal?

 Before setting your goal, check your calendar or schedule.
 How do you spend your time on any given day?
 Do you have sufficient time to work towards your goal each day as you’ve currently described it?
 If not, you might need to revaluate and readjust your schedule.